 - Foreign LLC or LP that has changed jurisdiction only: File amendment with good standing certificate from the domestic state of the resulting entity, and a certified copy of the filed conversion or re-domestication certificates from the domestic state.

 - To reflect all other types of conversions: Withdraw existing registration and re-qualify the converted company.

 Conversions in New York

 Conversion statutes in New York only allow the conversion of a general partnership or limited partnership into a limited liability company, either creating a new LLC as a result of the conversion or converting into an LLC that was previously formed.
-When a New York corporation or LLC wishes to change company type or jurisdiction, the most common solution is to form a new entity of the desired type and merge the existing company into it.
+When a New York corporation or LLC wishes to change company type or jurisdiction, the entity can either do a “non-statutory conversion”, i.e. transfer assets to a newly formed entity and dissolve or create a new entity and merge the old entity into it.

 Conversions Not Permitted:

 - Corporations cannot convert to any other company type.